 If you drive up an hour and 40 minutes to the west, you will meet the so-called ‘Wonder of the Morea’ (the medieval name for Peloponnese), the hilltop amphitheatric fortress of Mystras.
 It features many churches, monasteries, medieval fortification ruins, and, most importantly, the Palace of the Despots, the second major stronghold of Byzantine rule.
 Franks started building it in the 13th century, and Byzantines completed it by the 15th.
 It is comprised of 5 main buildings and many smaller ones, with most prominent the Throne Hall, the Despot’s Residence (usually for the emperor’s second son), and the Palace of Paleologos.
 Austere architecture juxtaposes with intricate interiors (multiple arches, attics, chambers, and cellars), as well as with the breathtaking natural setting in Upper Mystras.
 The fortress features cultural elements from Gothic and Romanesque art.
 It was later occupied by the Turks and the Venetians and abandoned in the early 19th century when people started moving to the new city of Sparta.
 Opt for a guided tour or a casual walk around these magnificent buildings.
 Our nearby suggestion for luxe zen accommodation is:

-A 45-minute flight from Athens to Kalamata might not be temporarily an option for many, due to pandemic restrictions, yet this modern city is a one-hour-and-30-minutes’ drive from Mani and provides you with some great accommodation options:
+A 45-minute flight from Athens to Kalamata might on & off be an option, depending on local pandemic restrictions.
+Yet, this modern city is also a one-hour-and-30-minutes’ drive from Mani and provides you with some great accommodation options: